acgrissom/2016-ml-course/assignments/week1.md

 Due Monday, August 29 at 11:55pm.

 * Exercise 2.2
-* Write the following program.
+* Write the following Python program.
  * The program will output 100 letters per line, on 10 lines.
  * The first letter is always "I".
  * The subsequent letters will be generated with the following probabilities: